Common Vulnerabilities and Exposures

-The Common Vulnerabilities and Exposures (CVE) system provides a reference method for publicly known information-security vulnerabilities and exposures.
-The United States' National Cybersecurity FFRDC, operated by The MITRE Corporation, maintains the system, with funding from the US National Cyber Security Division of the US Department of Homeland Security.
+The Common Vulnerabilities and Exposures (CVE) system, originally Common Vulnerability Enumeration, provides a reference method for publicly known information-security vulnerabilities and exposures.
+The United States' Homeland Security Systems Engineering and Development Institute FFRDC, operated by The MITRE Corporation, maintains the system, with funding from the US National Cyber Security Division of the US Department of Homeland Security.
 The system was officially launched for the public in September 1999.

-The Security Content Automation Protocol uses CVE, and CVE IDs are listed on Mitre's system as well as in the US National Vulnerability Database.
+The Security Content Automation Protocol uses CVE, and CVE IDs are listed on MITRE's system as well as the basis for the US National Vulnerability Database.

-Background

-A vulnerability is a weakness in a piece of computer software which can be used to access things one should not be able to gain access to.
-For example, software which processes credit cards should not allow people to read the credit card numbers it processes, but hackers might use a vulnerability to steal credit card numbers.
-Talking about one specific vulnerability is hard because there are many pieces of software, sometimes with many vulnerabilities.
-CVE Identifiers give each vulnerability one different name, so people can talk about specific vulnerabilities by using their names.

 CVE identifiers

 MITRE Corporation's documentation defines CVE Identifiers (also called "CVE names", "CVE numbers", "CVE-IDs", and "CVEs") as unique, common identifiers for publicly known information-security vulnerabilities in publicly released software packages.
-Historically, CVE identifiers had a status of "candidate" ("CAN-") and could then be promoted to entries ("CVE-"), however this practice was ended in 2005 and all identifiers are now assigned as CVEs.
-The assignment of a CVE number is not a guarantee that it will become an official CVE entry (e.g. a CVE may be improperly assigned to an issue which is not a security vulnerability, or which duplicates an existing entry).
+Historically, CVE identifiers originally had a status of "candidate" ("CAN-") and could then be promoted to entries ("CVE-"), but this practice was ended in 2005 and all identifiers are now assigned as CVEs.
+The assignment of a CVE number is not a guarantee that it will become an official CVE entry (e.g., a CVE may be improperly assigned to an issue which is not a security vulnerability, or which duplicates an existing entry).
+If found not to meet criteria, MITRE or a CVE Numbering Authority (CNA) can summarily place the entry into REJECTED status.

 CVEs are assigned by a CVE Numbering Authority (CNA).
-While some vendors acted as a CNA before, the name and designation was not created until February 1, 2005. there are three primary types of CVE number assignments:
+While some vendors acted as a CNA before, the name and designation was not created until 1 February 2005.
+There are four primary types of CVE number assignments: